 APD has been diagnosed in the UK since 2004; it is acknowledged as a recognised medical condition by the World Health Organisation and has a classification of the International Classification of Diseases (ICD) (which lists conditions too) - under the section ICD 9, as ICD-9 388.45 and ICD-9 388.40 and the Medical Subject Headings as MeSH D001308.

-PHRASES TO AVOID WHEN EXPLAINING APD
+BE CLEAR WHEN EXPLAINING APD

 Sometimes people use incorrect explanations in order to deflect questions or give a quick answer - doing this actually harms the efforts of everyone struggling to gain awareness of APD.